jxnwxx/tp/docs/UserGuide.md

 ### Deleting a patient : `delete`

-Removes a patient (and all of their appointments) from the patient list.
+Removes a patient (and all of their appointments) from the currently viewed patient list.
 Useful when a patient is no longer going to be under your care

+Can only be used while viewing a list of patients.
+Run `list` to do so.

 **Format:** `delete INDEX`